jacobian/djangobook.com/chapter02.rst

 Using Django with SQLite 3
 --------------------------

-If you're using Python version 2.5 or higher, you're in luck: no database-specific installation is required, because Python ships with SQLite support.
+You're in luck: no database-specific installation is required, because Python ships with SQLite support.
 Skip ahead to the next section.

-If you're working with Python 2.4 or older, you'll need SQLite 3 -- *not* version 2 -- from http://www.djangoproject.com/r/sqlite/ and the ``pysqlite`` package from http://www.djangoproject.com/r/python-sqlite/.
-Make sure you have ``pysqlite`` version 2.0.3 or higher.

-On Windows, you can skip installing the former (the separate SQLite binaries), because they're statically linked into the ``pysqlite`` binaries.

-If you're on Linux, check whether your distribution's package-management system offers a package called "python-sqlite3", "sqlite-python", "pysqlite" or something similar.

 Using Django with MySQL
 -----------------------